 At the time of writing this post, the cost of the Indonesian visa was US$25 and it was required to be paid in cash.

 Who Paid for What in this Post?

-I covered all of the costs associated with putting together this Bali luxury travel blog post.
+I covered all of the costs associated with putting together this Bali boutique hotels post.
 However, this post does includes affiliate links.
 That means if you click through and end up making a purchase I will receive a small commission.
 I wanted to make sure you were aware of this.